 This test is usually well tolerated.
 The skin may have minor irritation.

-This test is performed to check for pinworms, which are a potential cause of itching in the anal area.
+This test is performed to check for pinworms, which can cause itching in the anal area.

-If any adult pinworms or eggs are found, the person has a pinworm infection.
+If adult pinworms or eggs are found, the person has a pinworm infection.

 There are no risks.

 Consult your health care provider for treatment.
-Usually the whole family is treated, because the pinworms are easily passed back and forth between family members.
+Usually the whole family is treated with medicine, because the pinworms are easily passed back and forth between family members.

 Oxyuriasis test; Enterobiasis test; Tape test